ed-dehaan/sumhdfe/README.md

 The standard deviation of x1 is 79.7 in the pooled sample (as also showed in Panel A), but the within-fixed-effect standard deviation of x1 is just 22.7.
 Thus, the within-fixed effect variation of x1 is roughly 28% of the pooled sample.

 In terms of r-squared, the firm fixed effects explain roughly 87% of the variation in x1 while the year fixed effects explain roughly 13%.
 Combined, the fixed effects explain 92.4% of the variation in x1.
+R-squared are relative to the sample including singletons.